Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### add

 `add`  increments a user property by some numerical value.
-If the user property doesn't have a value set yet, it will be initialized to `0` before being incremented.
+If the user property doesn't have a value set yet, it's initialized to `0` before being incremented.

 ```js
 var identify = new amplitude.Identify().add('value1', 10);